cjohansen/hiccup-find/README.md

 [PhantomJS](http://phantomjs.org/) is a prerequisite, since that's where the ClojureScript tests are run.

+## Changelog

+### 2021.10.12 1.0.1

+Moved Clojure and ClojureScript dependencies to the dev profile.

 ## License

-Copyright © 2014-2018 Christian Johansen, Magnar Sveen, and Ian Truslove
+Copyright © 2014-2021 Christian Johansen, Magnar Sveen, and Ian Truslove

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.